 So when I asked Perma-Green to interpret the winter fertilizer numbers, I was given an answer even I can understand…

 “Just about all bags of fertilizer have three numbers on the front.
-This is found on generic fertilizers like Scotts and the commercial-grade winterizers companies like Perma-Green uses.
 Each represents one of the primary ingredients within the fertilizer”.

 “These ingredients stand for nitrogen (N), phosphorous (P), and potassium (K).
 In general, lawn fertilizer formulas typically have formulas such as 28-0-6.
 This means that the fertilizer has 28 percent nitrogen, 0 percent phosphorous, and 6 percent potassium.
 Phosphorous is usually readily available in Northwest Indiana soils and only needed when establishing new seed.
 Understanding how many pounds of each ingredient is in your bag and the rate you want to apply it at is the key, not the percentage.
 The goal is 2-2 1/2 pounds of Nitrogen per thousand square feet in the late fall.
 Both fall and winterizer fertilizers stimulate root growth and plant storage.
 However, each contains its own unique mix of potassium, phosphorous, and nitrogen”.